Political Rumors, Dis-, and Mis-information

 Jiangnan Zhu and Chengli Wang.
 2021.
 “I Know What You Mean: Information Compensation in an Authoritarian Country.”
 International Journal of Press/Politics 26(3): 587–603.

-Abstract: How do people address the information deficit caused by the rigid control of information in authoritarian regimes?
+How do people address the information gap that authoritarian regimes' strict information control causes?
 We argue that there exists an internally oriented information compensation approach through which people can glean extra information from official messages sent domestically.
 This approach does not violate state regulations directly and allows people to retrieve information not explicitly publicized by the government.
 We delineate the circumstances of internally-oriented information compensation using the case of China.
-We conducted trend and text analysis on the data of millions of individual-level actions of Chinese Internet search engines and social media users during a large anticorruption campaign that conspicuously claimed to crack down on influential corrupt leaders without naming who exactly.
+We conducted trend and text analysis on the data of millions of individual-level actions of Chinese Internet search engines and social media users during a large anticorruption campaign that conspicuously claimed to crack down on influential corrupt leaders without naming them exactly.
 We show that some Chinese netizens were able to identify the unnamed high-ranking officials targeted by the campaign based on negative official reports about their family members.
 Some of the netizens even correctly predicted the downfall of the officials months before the government’s announcements.
 As the existing literature is increasingly concerned about the threat of digital authoritarianism throttling the free flow of information, our findings indicate that some authoritarian citizens, instead of passively accepting the government’s information control, acquired their own arts of information self-salvation.
 This, though not directly challenging the government, constitutes everyday politics under digital authoritarianism.

 Xiaoyu Pu and Chengli Wang.
 2018.
 “Rethinking China's Rise: Chinese Scholars Debate Strategic Overstretch.”
 International Affairs 94(5): 1019–1035.